Two new super integrable hierarchies and a generalized super-AKNS hierarchy: Abstract

 \section{Abstract}

-In this paper, we investigate a non-isospectral problem on the loop algebra of the Lie superalgebra $\mathfrak{osp}(1,6)$, and construct an super integrable system using the supertrace identity.
-The resulting super integrable system can be reduced to the super-AKNS hierarchy under certain conditions.
+In this paper, we investigate two non-isospectral problems on the loop algebra of the Lie superalgebra $\mathfrak{osp}(1,6)$, and construct two super-integrable systems and their super Hamiltonian structure using the supertrace identity.
+The resulting super-integrable system can be reduced to the super-AKNS hierarchy under certain conditions.
 By reconsidering a new $(2+1)$-dimensional non-isospectral problem with spectral matrices satisfying these conditions, we obtain a $(2+1)$-dimensional generalization of the super-AKNS hierarchy.